 Jeffrey Eberly, Chief Financial Officer

-Jeff Eberly joined PLSE in October 2017 as the Chief Financial Officer.
+Jeff Eberly started volunteering with PLSE in October 2017 as the Chief Financial Officer.
 His finance career spans over 25 years primarily working in higher education and non-profit institutions.
-The last 12 years, he has led and managed numerous financial and operational functions within those institutions.
+During the last 12 years, he has led and managed numerous financial and operational functions within those institutions.
 Today he is the Executive Director, Fiscal Operations, for the Gene Therapy Program of the University of Pennsylvania.
 He received his Bachelor of Science in Business Administration with a major in Financial Accounting from Shippensburg University of Pennsylvania and his Master’s in Business Administration from Drexel University through its executive MBA program.

 Michael Hardiman, Esquire, Of Counsel

 Michael Hardiman brings decades of experience with employment and civil rights litigation to PLSE.
 For the last seven years of his career, he served as Chief Counsel for the Pennsylvania Human Relations Commission.
 He began his employment with the Commission in January 1979 as an Assistant General Counsel in the Commission’s Harrisburg Regional Office.
 In July 1982 he was promoted to supervising attorney and moved to the Philadelphia Regional Office.
 In June 2005, Mike was appointed its Chief Counsel and he spent the last seven years of his career in that position.
 In June 2016, Hardiman returned to the PHRC as a Commissioner, legislatively appointed to serve a five-year term; and in January 2018 he was appointed to serve as the Commission’s interimExecutive Director.
 His primary work concentration centered on employment discrimination litigation.
 In addition, he was directly involved in the litigation of a wide range of issues, including urban area school district desegregation and educational equity cases.
 He also litigated sex equity/athletic program cases; physical disability/accessibility cases; age discrimination/pension cases; and private club/access cases.
 Mr. Hardiman received his undergraduate degree from Moravian College in Bethlehem, Pennsylvania and he graduated cum laude from William Mitchell College of Law in St. Paul, Minnesota.